Skip to Main Content

 The Context of Colombian Coastal Cuisine

-The premium end of Cartagena dining has, in the past several years, moved toward taking that tradition more seriously.
+The premium end of Cartagena dining has moved toward taking that tradition more seriously.
 Alongside this, the city's broader food scene offers a wide range of registers: LA BRIOCHE Bocagrande covers the all-day European-influenced café format that has found a consistent audience in the Bocagrande neighbourhood; Los Tacos Del Gordo and Crepes & Waffles Centro operate in entirely different registers aimed at different moments in a visitor's day.
 The walled city's premium hotel-restaurant tier, where Doña Lola operates, is a narrower and more specific conversation.

 Nationally, the sophistication benchmark keeps rising.
 Operations like Andrés Carne de Res in Chia have demonstrated that Colombian hospitality can produce experiences of genuine scale and conviction.
 Elsewhere, BK - BURUKUKA in Santa Marta shows what the Caribbean coast produces when the sunset and the kitchen are both taken seriously.
 The comparison set for Doña Lola, though, is tighter: Old City Cartagena, hotel-anchored, with an audience primed for more than a functional meal.